Panasonic ZS100 vs Sony A99 II

 - More modern: Was introduced somewhat (8 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the A99 II is the clear winner of the contest (16 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A99 II is the clear winner of the contest (26 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just make a corresponding selection in the search boxes below.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 40D vs Sony A99 II

 - Canon G1 X Mark III vs Panasonic ZS100